jimohib/cssr4africa/cssr_system/robotLocalizationTest/ReadMe.md

 ## Overview

-The `robotLocalization` component provides visual landmark-based pose estimation for autonomous robots.
+The `robotLocalization` component provides visual landmark-based pose estimation for pepper humanoid robot.
 These unit tests validate the communication, computation, and configuration functionality of the component across three different testing environments.

 ## Test Launch Files